apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Flooding rains in California disrupt travel, with more to come**
+**FBI investigating after South Carolina couple accused of harassing Black neighbors**

-You can read more about it [here](https://www.washingtonpost.com/weather/2023/12/21/california-rain-flooding-oxnard-losangeles/).
+You can read more about it [here](https://abcnews.go.com/US/fbi-investigating-south-carolina-couple-accused-harassing-neighbors/story?id=105825286).

 ## Requirements
 - Python 3.8